Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to someone acting in a crazy or irrational way, much like the erratic behavior of hares during their breeding season in March.
-The phrase is figurative and not related to the literal actions of a hare.
+The idiom is figurative and not related to the literal actions of a hare.

 Origin: